hyperi-io/hyperi-pylib/STATE.md

 # Separate Bash calls - components already in allow list
 git add .
 git commit -m "message"

+# For pipes, either:
+# 1. Accept the prompt (pipes are sometimes necessary)
+# 2. Use intermediate files:
+jq '.foo' file.json > .tmp/output.json
+grep bar .tmp/output.json
 ```

-**Why this matters:** Compound commands create new permission patterns that aren't in the allow list, triggering approval prompts even when individual commands are pre-approved.
+**Why this matters:** Compound commands and pipes create new permission patterns that aren't in the allow list, triggering approval prompts even when individual commands are pre-approved.

 ---